 This means features such as Game Mode for automatic low latency and “wake both TV and PS5 with the DualSense wireless controller at once and also seamlessly control their PS5 using just the TV remote.”

 The key thing missing is HDMI 2.1 to support for 4K at 120fps.
-Sony is adding this will be made possible via a firmware update starting on 14 October.
+Sony is adding this and will be made possible via a firmware update starting on 14 October.
 And the same goes for playing in 8K on the ZH8.

 What about 8K on PS5 and Xbox Series X/S?